zbalkan/sca_guide/README.md

 options:
   -h, --help            show this help message and exit --baseline BASELINE, -b BASELINE
-                        Path to the Wazuh SCA file to start with --custom CUSTOM, -c CUSTOM
+                        Path to the Wazuh SCA (yaml) file to start with --custom CUSTOM, -c CUSTOM
-                        Path to the custom Wazuh SCA file to save --loosening LOOSENING, -l LOOSENING
+                        Path to the custom Wazuh SCA (yaml) file to save --loosening LOOSENING, -l LOOSENING
-                        Path to the list of suppression decisions from the Wazuh SCA file
+                        Path to the list of suppression decisions (markdown) from the Wazuh SCA file
 ```

 ## Installation